 Dolly caught her dew claw on the carpet.
 One minute she was fine, next there was blood everywhere and she was busy licking her foot.
 I wondered what on earth was wrong.
 When she let me have a look I could see that she’d ripped the nail on her dew claw almost clean off.

 I called the vet and off we went for some help.
-As she had almost detached it completely the vet removed it.
+As she had almost detached the nail completely so the vet removed it.
 Dolly was given painkillers and the wound dressed with a cute roll of vet wrap to cover it up for a few days.
 Eventually the nail grew back as if nothing had happened.

 Did you know that your dog’s dew claw is actually a very interesting part of their anatomy?
 Don’t assume that these claws are simply vestigial and serve no purpose and any injury to the dew claw needs immediate attention.